kwame-mintah/terraform-azure-aad-web-apps/README.md

 # UoW Infrastructure Terraform

-This repository will deploy Azure Web Apps and configure Azure Active Directory (AAD) for the [UoW Frontend App](https://dev.azure.com/k-space/uow/_git/uow-frontend-app) and [UoW Backend App](https://dev.azure.com/k-space/uow/_git/uow-backend-app).
+This repository will deploy Azure Web Apps and configure Azure Active Directory (AAD) for the [UoW Frontend App](https://dev.azure.com/k-space/uow/_git/uow-frontend-app)[^1] and [UoW Backend App](https://dev.azure.com/k-space/uow/_git/uow-backend-app)[^2].

+> [!NOTE]
+>
+> This repository was created within Azure DevOps and is now being mirrored to this GitHub [repository](https://github.com/kwame-mintah/terraform-azure-aad-web-apps).
+> Source of truth will always be the Azure DevOps [repository](https://dev.azure.com/k-space/uow/_git/uow-infrastructure-terraform).
+Furthermore, this repository is
+> a proof of concept to demonstrate deploying a Frontend and Backend service via Azure Web Apps so YMMV.

 ## Development